-While organising definitely comes more naturally to some people than others, that doesn't mean it doesn't involve struggles and hard work.
+While organising definitely comes more naturally to some people, that doesn't mean it won't involve struggles and hard work.
 In fact, being able to recognise when something isn't working and taking the necessary steps to fix it, or working on changing a personal habit, is an important step in the whole organising game.
 Today I'm sharing my 6 biggest organisation struggles and how I've overcome them (or am still working on them!).
 Can you relate to any?

 1. Overcomplicated systems

 Creating an organising system that works for you and your family is definitely a process of trial and error.
-Common mistakes are that it is not explained properly to your family members, is too simple or too complicated.
+Common mistakes are that it is not explained properly to your family members, or it's too simple or even too complicated!
 My biggest issue is that I tend to create systems that are overcomplicated, in the hopes they will save me time and effort, but sometimes having the opposite effect.

 2. Purchasing too many storage containers